Gum Health &

 Bacteria or 'Bad Bugs'.
 Our mouth is home to trillions of microorganisms such as bacteria, viruses, fungi, and parasites, this is known as the oral microbiome.
 In health, the good and bad bugs coexist without a problem but if there is a disturbance in this balance due to poor oral hygiene, illness, diet, stress, habits, antibiotics, or overuse use of antimicrobial products, the 'bad bugs' may begin to flourish and cause disease.

 We take a microbiological approach to treating gum disease.
 Gum disease is preventable and can be reversed when caught early so early detection is crucial.
-During your dental hygiene appointment we will complete a thorough gum assessment as well as a plaque analysis where we look at a sample of your plaque under a microscope to identify an overabundance of 'bad bugs'.
+During your dental hygiene appointment, we will complete a thorough gum assessment as well as a plaque analysis where we look at a sample of your plaque under a microscope to identify an overabundance of 'bad bugs'.
 This allows us to take a more proactive and customized approach to treatment as well as monitor the success of treatment.
-(Plaque analysis not available with mobile services)

 Treatment is customized to each client's needs and may include the following: